-Bullying rises to the level of unlawful harassment (see definition on page 1) when one (1) or more persons systematically and chronically inflicts physical hurt or psychological distress on one (1) or more students with the intent to harass, ridicule, humiliate, intimidate or harm that/those student(s), and that bullying is based upon sex, race, color, national origin, religion, or disability, that is, characteristics that are protected by Federal civil rights laws.
-It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment, cause discomfort or humiliation, or unreasonably interfere with the individual's school performance or participation, and may involve:
+Bullying rises to the level of unlawful harassment when one (1) or more persons systematically and chronically inflict(s) physical hurt or psychological distress on one (1) or more students with the intent to harass, ridicule, humiliate, intimidate or harm that/those student(s) based upon sex, race, color, national origin, religion, or disability, that is, characteristics that are protected by Federal civil rights laws.
+It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment, cause discomfort or humiliation, or unreasonably interfere with the individual's school performance or participation, and may involve:

-Α. teasing; В. threats;
+- A. teasing;

+- B. threats;

-C. intimidation;
+- C. intimidation;

-D. stalking;
+- D. stalking;

+- E. cyberstalking;

+- F. cyberbullying;

+- G. physical violence;

+- H. sexual violence;

+- I. theft;

-- E. cyberstalking;F. cyberbullying;G. physical violence;H. sexual violence;I. theft; - J. sexual, religious, or racial harassment; - K. public humiliation; or - L. destruction of property.
+- J. sexual, religious, or racial harassment;

+- K. public humiliation; or

+- L. destruction of property.

-In the bullying context, "harassment" means any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student that:
+In the bullying context, 'harassment' means any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student that:

-- A. places a student or school employee in reasonable fear of harm to his/her person or damage to his/her property; - B. has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; or - C. has the effect of substantially disrupting the orderly operation of a school.
+- A. places a student in reasonable fear of harm to his/her person or damage to his/her property; - B. has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; or - C. has the effect of substantially disrupting the orderly operation of a school.

 Bullying that rises to the level of Sexual Harassment is covered by Policy/AG 2266 - Nondiscrimination on the Basis of Sex in Education Programs or Activities, i.e., sexual harassment prohibited by Title IX, and is not included in this policy.
 Allegations of such conduct shall be addressed solely by Policy 2266/AG 2266 - Nondiscrimination on the Basis of Sex in Education Programs or Activities.
+Bullying that does not rise to the level of unlawful harassment shall be investigated under Policy 5517.01 - Bullying.